3mdeb/news-and-ideas/blog/content/post/2020-04-30-trenchboot-nlnet-release-04-ci-cd.md

 3. Check details of one of pipelines, e.g. [#140929156](https://gitlab.com/trenchboot1/3mdeb/landing-zone/pipelines/140929156)

-    Once again there are builds of particular element which were done.
+    There are builds (jobs) of particular element which were done.
 Go to details of one of them, e.g.
     [build_debug_enabled-passed](https://gitlab.com/trenchboot1/3mdeb/landing-zone/-/jobs/531119883)